zealshah29/zeal-portfolio-v2/plan.md

-Making use of powerful AI tool (ChatGPT ofcourse) to develop my well structured and responsive portfolio website.
+Making use of powerful AI tool (ChatGPT ofcourse) to plan the development of my well structured and responsive portfolio website.
 This is the first version of plan suggested by AI.
 I will keep ammending it as I continue my journey.

 ### Project Plan for Developing a Portfolio Website